Building Matter Smart Home Devices 101

 Matter 1.2 Matter specification was released in October 2023.
 It supports nine additional device types, enhancing interoperability, simplicity, and security.
 These device types are:

-1. Refrigerators: Beyond monitoring temperature, it’s compatible with deep freezers, wine, and kimchi fridges.
+1. Refrigerators: In addition to monitoring temperature, it’s compatible with deep freezers, wine fridges, and kimchi fridges.

 2. Room Air Conditioners: These are now supported, differing from previously included HVACs and thermostats.